Error: Contact form not found.

 Credit Counseling and Debtor Education Costs

-Federal law requires two educational courses during Chapter 7 bankruptcy as mandated by the U.S. Trustee Program.
-Pre-filing credit counseling costs $10-50, while post-filing debtor education classes range from $10-100.
-These courses must be completed through court-approved providers listed on the Department of Justice website.
+Federal law requires two educational courses during Chapter 7 bankruptcy, as mandated by the U.S. Trustee Program.
+These courses must be completed through court-approved providers listed by the Department of Justice, and providers charge separate fees for each course.

 Attorney Fees Explained: How Much Does It Cost to File for Bankruptcy Chapter 7